munim110/ar_downscaling/README.md

 ---

 This repository contains the official code for the research paper:
-**Beyond Statistical Similarity: Rethinking Evaluation in Climate AI Through Extreme Weather Forecasting**
+**Breaking the Statistical Similarity Trap in Extreme Convection Detection**

-The work introduces a novel deep learning pipeline to deliver operationally skillful forecasts of extreme convective weather in the **Bay of Bengal region**.
+The work introduces a novel deep learning architecture to deliver operationally skillful forecasts of extreme convective weather in the **Bay of Bengal region**.
 It highlights a critical flaw in standard evaluation metrics (the *Statistical Similarity Trap*) and reveals a new meteorological insight, the *IVT Paradox*.

 📄 *Paper: Link to arXiv preprint will be added upon submission.*